-EPA Expected to Finalize Lax Pollution Rules Linked to Tens of Thousands of Deaths
+EPA Finalizes Lax Pollution Rules Linked to Tens of Thousands of Deaths

 Just a week after the Harvard study came out, however, the EPA announced that it would leave the air pollution regulations at their current level for another five years rather than issue more protective measures.

-“We believe that the current standard is protective of public health,” Wheeler said of the measures introduced in 2012 by the Obama administration.
+“We believe that the current standard is protective of public health,” Wheeler, a former coal lobbyist, said of the measures introduced in 2012 by the Obama administration.

 In the intervening months, a federal judge in New York dismissed a challenge to this policy by the National Resources Defense Council.